signalfx/splunk-otel-java/README.md

 # Upgrades

-For information and best practices around upgrades, please see the [Upgrading documentation](docs/upgrading.md).
+For information and best practices around upgrades, see the [Upgrading documentation](docs/upgrading.md).

 ## Troubleshooting